 - It can affect witnesses and people who weren’t injured—Some people experience PTSD after witnessing auto accidents involving their loved ones or even complete strangers.
 Others may develop PTSD after being involved in crashes that didn’t cause any injuries to themselves or their passengers.
 Because auto accidents are sudden, unforeseen, and loud, victims can develop PTSD even if they aren’t directly harmed.

 - It can make it difficult for victims to continue to drive or ride in cars—It’s common for auto accident victims to develop phobias related to vehicles, driving, and being near traffic.
 They may avoid situations that require traveling in vehicles, and that can put a strain on their relationships and their careers.

 - It can be a lifelong challenge to overcome—The fears, anxiety, and depression associated with psychological shock can have permanent effects on auto accident victims.
 They often require extensive therapy and counseling to overcome PTSD-related symptoms.

 Suffering from PTSD?
 We Want to Help You Get Compensation.

-PTSD can interfere with every aspect of your life.
+Post-accident shock and PTSD can interfere with every aspect of your life.
 It can be difficult to enjoy spending time with your loved ones and participating in hobbies you once enjoyed when you’re dealing with anxiety, depression, and other psychological disturbances related to the crash.
 In addition, you may be unable to work, leaving you without the income you and your loved ones need.

 Our Oklahoma City auto accident lawyers want to help you get compensation for all the ways the crash affected you, including your pain and psychological suffering.
 Contact us today—we’re ready to go to work for you and your loved ones.